Exhibition of the life of Maria Callas features Schläppi 2200 mannequins

 A new exhibition in Verona featuring Bonaveri bust forms and Schläppi 2200 mannequins celebrates the outstanding life of the Greek-American Soprano, Maria Callas and marks the 40th anniversary of her death.

-Written by Ian Thompson | 29 April 2016
+Words by Ian Thompson | 29 April 2016

 Included in the exhibition are 37 Schläppi 2200 mannequins and 10 Bonaveri bust forms that tell the story of a passionate, yet short life and career.
 The mannequins parallel the sophistication and style that Callas became famous for, providing the elegance that is now her iconic trademark.